 - Simulating higher-order thinking with computer programs.

+They packed a lot into a two-letter acronym, huh?
 The Information Technology Association of America (ITAA) gives us a more general definition of IT, describing it as the "study, design, development, application, implementation, support, or management of computer-based information systems."

 Breaking down IT